What Are the Core Beliefs of Buddhism?

 What Does Namaste In Bed Mean?

-So “namast’ay in bed” is a pun off of that word.
-Anyway, now on to the real purpose of this post, which is to teach you wonderful stretches that you can do from the comfort of your own bed.
+As a result, "namast'ay in bed" is a play on that phrase.
+Anyway, let's get to the point of this piece, which is to show you some fantastic stretches that you can perform in the comfort of your own bed.

 What’s The Meaning Of Namaste?